IceWhaleTech/ZimaDocs/source/zimacube/Assembly-Tutorial.md

 ![](https://manage.icewhale.io/api/static/docs/1731048488797_copyImage.png)

-*   Lift the entire main board diagonally at the box and then lift it up
+- Lift the entire motherboard diagonally at the box and then take it out upwards

 ![](https://manage.icewhale.io/api/static/docs/1731048490161_copyImage.png)

-**Replace the main board**
+**Replace the motherboard**

-*   Insert the replacement main board diagonally into the host, pass through the front panel, and then flatten it (otherwise it won't fit).
+- Insert the replacement motherboard diagonally into the host through the front panel and then lay it flat (otherwise it will not fit in)

 ![](https://manage.icewhale.io/api/static/docs/1731048491190_copyImage.png)

-*   Align the four screwholes and twist them on.
+- Align the four screw holes and tighten them

 ![](https://manage.icewhale.io/api/static/docs/1731048492196_copyImage.png)

 ![](https://manage.icewhale.io/api/static/docs/1731048493692_copyImage.png)

-*   Insert the transmission line into the main board and press the lock button to fix it
+- Insert the transmission line into the motherboard and press the lock to fix it

 ![](https://manage.icewhale.io/api/static/docs/1731048494559_copyImage.png)

-*   The power cord interface of the upper part is pressed down
+- Press the power line interface on the upper part downwards

-Note: When installing the transmission line, there are BP-CON1 and BP-CON2 ( distinguished by interface narration color screen printing characters ) , and attention should be paid to the corresponding connection in the lower half
+Note: When installing the transmission line, there are BP-CON1 and BP-CON2 (identified by the white silk-screen characters next to the interface), and you need to pay attention to the corresponding when connecting the lower half

 ![](https://manage.icewhale.io/api/static/docs/1731048495295_copyImage.png)

 ![](https://manage.icewhale.io/api/static/docs/1731048496743_copyImage.png)

 #### 8. Rear panel removal

-Precondition: Disassembling the main board disassembly tutorial

-Push the back panel edge inward to remove
+Prerequisites: Motherboard removal [Disassembly Tutorial] Push the edge of the rear panel inward to remove it

 ![](https://manage.icewhale.io/api/static/docs/1731048497733_copyImage.png)

-**Replace rear panel**
+**Replace the rear panel**

-The interface panel is installed from the inside of the chassis

-The replacement panel is installed from the inside to the outside, and pressed hard along the edge
+Install the interface panel from the inside of the chassis Install the replacement panel from the inside to the outside, and press hard along the edge

 ![](https://manage.icewhale.io/api/static/docs/1731048498645_copyImage.png)

 ### Lower half of the body

-Pull down the box to open the fan protection cover

-Then remove the entire protective cover
+Press down the box and pull back to open the fan cover Then remove the entire cover

 ![](https://manage.icewhale.io/api/static/docs/1731048499665_copyImage.png)